 Portner Bond, PLLC will negotiate a full and fair settlement that covers all the expenses you have because of your burn injuries.
 When an insurance company refuses to provide appropriate compensation, we will file a lawsuit to try your case in court.

 It’s important to note that our firm handles burn injury cases on a contingency fee basis.
 This means that you do not pay us anything unless you get a financial award.

 Types of Burn Injury Cases We Handle

-Other serious burn injuries include electrical burns caused by contact with electrical currents, and radiation burns that result from exposure to ionizing radiation, thermal radiation, or ultraviolet light (UV rays).
+Other serious burn injuries include electrical burns caused by contact with electrical currents and radiation burns that result from exposure to ionizing radiation, thermal radiation, or ultraviolet light (UV rays).
 Chemical burns involve contact with acidic substances and are sometimes referred to as alkali burns.
-Friction burns caused by rubbing skin against rough surface are common but rarely serious.
+Friction burns caused by rubbing skin against rough surfaces are common but rarely serious.

 Severe burn injuries will usually be classified into one of three degrees: